 پندار نیک، گفتار نیک ، کردار نیک - Good thoughts, Good words, Good deeds.

 Khoresh-e Loobia Sabz - Green Bean Stew

-2 pounds boneless, skinless chicken breast, cut into cubes
+2 pounds chicken breast or lamb, cut into cubes

 2 pounds green beans, ends removed, cut into 2-inch pieces